ashwinnair10/Enquire/README.md

 # Enquire Quiz App

 Enquire Quiz App is a quiz application built for Enquire Quiz Club, NIT Calicut.
-It features a Flutter-based frontend for the app side, Firebase backend, and Node.js for admin functionalities.
+It features a Flutter-based frontend for the app side, Firebase backend, and Node.js for admin functionalities

 ## Features